 I also really like the way that Lincoln’s clubs and societies are accepting of all ability levels – it’s very much about participating and giving something a go.

 On the academic side of things, I am so thankful that I am able to study law at Lincoln.
 In my first year, all of my tutorials were in college which meant they were quick and easy to get to.
 It’s also important to say that the tutors, despite bring incredibly talented at what they do, never make you feel ‘stupid’.
 Before arriving in Oxford, I was worried that the tutors would expect unrealistic standards from their students.
 In reality, the law tutors at Lincoln are really helpful and very understanding of how overwhelming Oxford can sometimes be.
 One of my tutors would even take us on ‘walking tutorials’ which meant discussing our essays and answering questions while walking around Christ Church Meadow with them every week in order to make sure we got some fresh air and exercise!

 Meet our Tutors

-Lincoln College's law tutors are Professor Simon Gardner, Dr Stefan Enchelmaier, and Dr Barbara Havelkova.
-Their primary functions are in teaching and research, but they also currently hold or have held a number of pastoral and administrative offices in the College and the university, as well as roles in the wider world.
+Lincoln College's law tutors are Professor Stefan Enchelmaier, Dr Barbara Havelkova (on leave 2018-19) and Dr Andreas Televantos.
+Professor Simon Gardner retires in October 2018.
+The Tutors' primary functions are in teaching and research, but they also currently hold or have held a number of pastoral and administrative offices in the College and the university, as well as roles in the wider world.
 All provide general academic support for their undergraduates, monitoring and advising the students on their progress, as well as pastoral support and advice.
-Professor Enchelmaier will hold the post of University Assesor from March 2017 until March 2018 and will not be giving tutorials during that time.

 What are we looking for?